ENGLISH HERITAGE GARDENS IN AUTUMN

 5. WALMER CASTLE

 From a Tudor fortress to an award-winning modern-day delight, Walmer Castle offers eight acres of garden and woodland.

 Enjoy this beautiful landscaped parkland, close to the centre of London, and admire some 6000 trees.
 Take a walk and enjoy this annual highlight, which provides a rich, visual spectacle each autumn.

-Our gardeners will be planting rhododendrons and other flowering shrubs in the flower garden so you can see the progress over the coming months.
+Our gardeners will be tending to the rhododendrons and other flowering shrubs in the flower garden so you can see the progress over the coming months.

 In the kitchen garden, look out for the red leaves of the Vitis coignetiae scrambling along the shed roof and into the Plane Tree.
 Here you can also admire the firey Acer palmatum trees.

 As you walk around the Pasture Ground, look out for the sweet gum with its vibrant tinges of purples, yellows and oranges in its leaves.
 Another charming feature is the Virginia creepers that elegantly climb along the front of Mansions Cottage.Visit Kenwood

 Many of the best trees for autumn colour at Osborne can be found to the north of the walled garden.
 Near Swiss Cottage (right), the small house the royal children played in, see the leaves of the Sweet Gum (Liquidambar styraciflua) turning orangey-red and the Tulip Tree, (Liriodendron tulipifera), turn a buttery yellow.
 It's enough to get out your paint brush and canvas and paint the picture-perfect views like Victoria did when she stayed.

 8. Witley Court